-Breathwork and deep breathing exercises are one of the most effective and affordable tools you can find for assistance in restoring balance to the autonomic nervous system.
+Breathwork and deep breathing exercises are some of the most effective and affordable tools you can find for assistance in restoring balance to the autonomic nervous system.
 With our breath, we can use our voluntary nervous system to influence our involuntary nervous system.
-We can turn off the sympathetic nervous system and turn on the parasympathetic simply by changing our patterns of breathing and also stimulate the feel-good, relaxing alpha brain waves and neurotransmitters like endorphins, dopamine, and serotonin.
+We can turn off the sympathetic nervous system and turn on the parasympathetic simply by changing our patterns of breathing and also stimulating the feel-good, relaxing alpha brain waves and neurotransmitters like endorphins, dopamine, and serotonin.

-Simple mindfulness-based meditation is also very effective for activating the parasympathetic nervous system and stimulating the neurotransmitters serotonin, dopamine, and endorphins which help us feel more relaxed, harmonious, balanced and happier.
+Simple mindfulness-based meditation is also very effective for activating the parasympathetic nervous system and stimulating the neurotransmitters serotonin, dopamine, and endorphins which help us feel more relaxed, harmonious, balanced, and happier.

 Mindfulness meditation should also be practiced every day.
 I prefer to combine my deep breathing exercises with mindfulness-based meditation, which enhances the benefits of both.

 Meditation and deep breathing are just two of the activities that can be used, but there are many others.
-Any activity that brings peace, harmony, oneness with the Universe, balance and happiness to your life or makes you feel centered, like art, dance, social activism, love, yoga, tai chi, writing, spending time with nature, smiling more often, massage, etc., will also aid in soothing your stress response system.
+Any activity that brings peace, harmony, oneness with the Universe, balance, and happiness to your life or makes you feel centered, like art, dance, social activism, love, yoga, tai chi, writing, spending time with nature, smiling more often, massage, etc., will also aid in soothing your stress response system.

 Commune with Nature

-When you commune with nature, it stimulates your neurotransmitters, dopamine, serotonin, and endorphins, all of which oppose norepinephrine and turn off the stress response system, which in turns boosts mood, increases feelings of well-being and reduces pain.
+When you commune with nature, it stimulates your neurotransmitters, dopamine, serotonin, and endorphins, all of which oppose norepinephrine and turn off the stress response system, which in turn boosts mood, increases feelings of well-being, and reduces pain.
 Spending time with nature should be done daily if possible, but at least several times a week.
 Take a walk, go to the park, sit in the backyard or simply look at the window if that is all you can do.

 Yes, I know that when you don’t feel good you do not feel like smiling.
 But if you smile, even though you don’t feel like it, it will improve how you feel.
 The brain takes cues from our actions and thoughts, and when it sees that we are smiling, then it basically tricks the brain into believing we are happy and the brain is hard-wired to stimulate our happy neurotransmitters (dopamine, serotonin, GABA, and endorphins) when we smile.
-So the brain says, “hey, she’s smiling so she must be happy, we need to produce some happy neurotransmitters.”
+So the brain says, “Hey, she’s smiling so she must be happy, we need to produce some happy neurotransmitters.”
 So when you smile, these neurotransmitters are released, which turns off the stress response system and makes you feel happy.
 So smile all the time, for no reason at all, and you will find that you feel happier and more relaxed.